CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/text/regex/match.md

 ---
 title: "Match"
 linkTitle: "Match"
-description: "Used to represent a text matching a text search performed by the Find Text and Find All Text sets of blocks"
+description: "Used to represent a regex match.
+It contains all of the groups found in the regex pattern."
 ---

 # {{% param title %}}